AlexMcD-git/Capstone-Project/README.md

-# Capstone-Project
+#Capstone Project - Task Bingo
-Welcome, to Runescape/Task Bingo
+Welcome, to Runescape Task Bingo

 I've made an app for running a game of "task bingo" with a Runescape flair.
 ## What?
 For those unfamiliar RuneScape is a long-running online game with very little restriction on what you can do at any given time.

-Activities are usually broken down into two main categories, "Skilling" and "Bossing" or "PvM"(Player vs. Monster)
+Activities are usually broken down into two main categories, "Skilling" and "Bossing" or "PvM"(Player vs. Monster) which can be

 Over the last couple years, people have started to run "Bingo" games, where each tile on the Bingo board represents some sort of achievement in game.
 To keep things fair, all individuals or teams have the same board and tiles award points.
 The goal is to either be the first group to complete the board or have the most points at the end of the event.

-While this doesn't really seem like "conventional" bingo, where you are trying to complete a row, column, or diagonal, that is the name the community has come to call it, so I will keep that name.
+While this doesn't really seem like "conventional" bingo, where you are trying to complete a row, column, or diagonal, that is the name the community has come to call it, so I've kept that name.

 In reality, it is kind of just a list of tasks, but presented in a "Bingo"-like format.
 Due to random elements of the game, there is still a luck-based component.